My Dates Aren’t Worth What They Cost

-When Hannah*, a 29-year-old visual merchandiser, arranged to meet her date Josh* in his hometown of Oxford, she’d budgeted around £50 for the date.
-“I would typically budget £30 to £40, but as I was travelling for the date, I made an allowance for it,” she says.
-Hannah (who preferred not to share her last name) hadn’t much success dating where she lives in Reading, so it seemed worth spending a little extra to go on the date — or so she’d thought.
+When Hannah*, a 29-year-old visual merchandiser, arranged to meet her date Josh* in his hometown of Oxford, she’d budgeted around £50 [$64] for the date.
+“I would typically budget £30 [$38] to £40 [$51], but as I was traveling for the date, I made an allowance for it,” she says.
+Hannah (who preferred not to share her last name) hadn’t had much success dating where she lives in Reading, so it seemed worth spending a little extra to go on the date — or so she’d thought.

 AdvertisementADVERTISEMENT